-National Goals to End the HIV Epidemic

-The RWHAP promotes robust advances and innovations in HIV health care using national goals to end the epidemic as its framework.
-Therefore, activities funded by RWHAP focus on addressing these four goals:
+The National HIV/AIDS Strategy for the United States: Updated to 2020 (NHAS 2020) is a 5-year plan that details principles, priorities, and actions to guide the national response to the HIV epidemic.
+The RWHAP promotes robust advances and innovations in HIV health care using the National HIV/AIDS Strategy to end the epidemic as its framework.
+Therefore, to the extent possible, activities funded by RWHAP focus on addressing these four goals:

-- 1) Reduce new HIV infections; - Increase access to care and optimize health outcomes for people living with HIV (PLWH); - 3) Reduce HIV-related disparities and health inequities; and - 4) Achieve a more coordinated national response to the HIV epidemic.
+- 1) Reduce new HIV infections; - 2) Increase access to care and improve health outcomes for people with HIV; - 3) Reduce HIV-related health disparities and health inequities; and - 4) Achieve a more coordinated national response.

-To achieve these shared goals, recipients should align their organization's efforts, within the parameters of the RWHAP statute and program guidance, to ensure that PLWH are linked to and retained in care, and have timely access to HIV treatment and the supports needed (e.g., mental health and substance abuse services) to achieve HIV viral suppression.
+To achieve these shared goals, recipients should align their organization's efforts, within the parameters of the RWHAP statute and program guidance, to ensure that people with HIV are linked to and retained in care, and have timely access to HIV treatment and the supports needed (e.g., mental health and substance use disorders services) to achieve HIV viral suppression.